-Literary, feminist, and religious studies nonetheless led Kalechovsky back time and again to the topics that became five previous non-fiction books about the intersections of animal rights, human rights, vegetarianism, and Judaism.
+Literary, feminist, and religious studies nonetheless led Kalechofsky back time and again to the topics that became five previous non-fiction books about the intersections of animal rights, human rights, vegetarianism, and Judaism.

 Legacy from Marie Carosello

-All the while Kalechovsky gathered the material that coalesced over more than 20 years into The Poet-Physician & The Healer Killer.
-In particular, Marie Carosello, director of the 1983 film Tools for Research, in 1997 bequeathed to Kalechovsky a collection pertaining to the life and times of the 19th century feminist, mystic, and anti-vivisectionist Anna Kingsford.
+All the while Kalechofsky gathered the material that coalesced over more than 20 years into The Poet-Physician & The Healer Killer.
+In particular, Marie Carosello, director of the 1983 film Tools for Research, in 1997 bequeathed to Kalechofsky a collection pertaining to the life and times of the 19th century feminist, mystic, and anti-vivisectionist Anna Kingsford.

-Eventually Kalechovsky realized that her jigsaw puzzle of evidence presented a new perspective about how vivisection came to be the chief mode of biomedical research.
+Eventually Kalechofsky realized that her jigsaw puzzle of evidence presented a new perspective about how vivisection came to be the chief mode of biomedical research.